 A Soil Test is a Must

 Before you plant anything,do a soil test.
 The best time to do this is in the fall.
-By adding amendments to the soil in the fall rather than in the spring right before you plant, you are giving them a chance to spread throughout the area so that the nutrients are easily accesssible to all of the plants in your garden.
+By adding amendments to the soil in the fall rather than in the spring right before you plant, you are giving them a chance to spread throughout the soil so that the nutrients are easily accesssible to all of the plants in your garden.

 Don't waste your money on the cheap soil test kits offered for sale in the big box stores.
 They are not accurate and only test for a very few minerals.
 Purchase a soil test kit from your local agricultural extension office or through your local Master Gardener organization.
 These kits come with instructions on how to properly sample your soil.
 You will then be sending your kit off to a soil lab.

 The soil lab will analyze your soil and send you a report detailing the nutrients and minerals present or absent in your soil and recommend the appropriate amendments to optimize your soil for whatever type of garden you are planning.
 You won't get that from a store bought kit!

 After you have chosen the area of your yard that will become your vegetable garden, it’s time to consider size.
 Remember, the larger your garden the more time and effort you will have to devote to weeding, harvesting and other maintenance.